Silence of the Lamb (Veronica Mars): Synopsis

 Keith and Sheriff Lamb talk to a suspect, who leads them to a man called "The Worm" (Aaron Paul), who responds hesitantly.
 Both of them think he is the killer given that he had a guitar.
 Veronica, Mac, and Wallace invite themselves over and crash Madison Sinclair's 09er party.
 Mac looks around the house and meets her biological sister (Carlie Westerman), with whom she connects.
 The new police officer tells Keith and Sheriff Lamb that "The Worm's" guitar strings match the strings which were used to strangle the victims.
 Veronica bribes the new police officer and steals the Lily Kane murder files with the help of Weevil (Francis Capra).
 Veronica listens to the tapes she stole, and doesn't find anything until she hears a suspicious synthesized voice.
 Keith and Sheriff Lamb talk to "The Worm", who had photographed both the victims.
 "The Worm" demands a lawyer.
 Veronica contacts Mac about the synthesized voice and tells her that there was a reason why she was not switched back to the right parents.

 Mac goes to Madison Sinclair's house under the guise of looking for her purse.
-A woman runs screaming into the Sheriff's department reporting a missing daughter.
+A woman runs screaming into the Sheriff's department reporting her missing daughter.
 Keith tracks Veronica out of fear for her.
 He finds Veronica and tells her about the new missing girl.
 Keith breaks into the record shop he earlier entered with the man who previously mocked him.
-Mac tells Veronica that she is decoded the message.
+Mac tells Veronica that she decoded the message.
 Veronica eventually says that she knows whose voice it is.
 Mac sees her biological mom waiting in the car outside with tears in her eyes.
 She puts her hand on the window and touches her mom's hand before her mom drives away.
 It turns out that the voice is Clarence Wiedman's voice, the man who took unauthorized photos of her.
 Veronica takes pictures of him and his family and sends them to him as revenge.